pingcap/docs/generated-columns.md

 ## Replace expression with generated column

 When an expression that appears in a query has been stored as a generated column with an index, TiDB replaces the expression with the corresponding generated column.
-Therefore, you can use this index when generating the query plan.
+Therefore, TiDB can use this index when generating the query plan.

 The following example illustrates how to create a generated column for the expression `a+1` and add an index to speed up the query.